Sanctions for Groups

 Withdrawal of University Recognition

 Withdrawal of university recognition for a group means that the group may no longer exist as a group at the university and that students may no longer participate in that group as members, leaders or otherwise.
 Any student who continues to participate in or accept members into any group for which the university has withdrawn recognition will be subject to the Conduct Review Process.
-Withdrawal of university recognition will require the group to reapply for any university recognition, which may not take place prior to 4 calendar years after the sanction is imposed.
-Conditions for future recognition may also be specified.
+Withdrawal of university recognition is permanent.

 Suspension of University Recognition